wenyu1009/PGANet/README.md

 The codes are expanded on [[Strong baseline]](https://github.com/michuanhaohao/reid-strong-baseline).

-## 1 Pipiline
+## 1 Pipeline

-This article proposes a feature extraction module based on pixel level graph attention, which treats image pixels as nodes on the graph and pixels surrounding them as neighbors.
+This article proposes a feature extraction module based on pixel-wise graph attention, which treats image pixels as nodes on the graph and pixels surrounding them as neighbors.
 The graph attention mechanism is used to update image features.
-We insert this module into each layer in ResNet to enhance the features extracted by ResNet.
+We insert this module into each layer in ResNet to enhance the components extracted by ResNet.
 The module details are as follows:
 ![PGA](./imgs/PGA.png)

 The following figure is the architecture diagram of the model: